darricheng/darricheng/README.md

 - 🖥 Terminal > IDEs & GUIs
 - ⌨ I think Neovim (and Vim in general) is awesome!
-- 🌳 Data Structures & Algorithms > User Interfaces
+- 🌳 Data Manipulation > User Interfaces

 <!--
 **darricheng/darricheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.